2D Spine Pose Estimation

 image = cv2.imread('path/to/image.jpg')

-keypoints, scores = estimator.predict(image)
+keypoints, scores = estimator(image)

 visualized = estimator.visualize(image, keypoints, scores)